Types Of Branding Strategies: Key Highlights

 3. Corporate Branding Strategy

-Corporate branding is a type of branding strategy focused on creating a persona for a company as a whole, instead of marketing the brand in separate identities.
+This strategy creates a persona for a company as a whole, instead of marketing the brand in separate identities.
+It defines how the company presents itself to consumers and even employees.

 From the charities the brand supports to the organizations they partner with, their stance on current events and more, organizations use corporate branding to shape their image for consumers, shareholders and employees alike.